onwardupwardfi/slate/source/index.html.md

 # Introduction

-Welcome to Upward API!
-You can use our API to onboard your products and enroll customers via Upward's widget.
+Welcome to Upward - a seamless integration to setting up automated payments directly from your customer's income.
+You can inititiate enrollment by calling Upward's API endpoints and displaying the widget.

+This API reference provides information on available endpoints and how to interact with it.

+Upward's API is organized around REST.
+Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
+All requests should be over SSL.
+All request and response bodies, including errors are encoded in JSON.

 # API Keys